 Cook County

 Construction sites are often the birthplace of severe personal injuries, as there are frequently multiple employers, both general contractors and sub-contractors, at the site performing work.
-These accidents regularly give rise to both Personal Injury and Workers' Compensation claims.
-Because of this, it is important your attorney understands how to coordinate both claims, including the Workers' Compensation lien that may be asserted against your Personal Injury claim.
+These accidents regularly give rise to both personal Injury and workers' compensation claims.
+As such, it is important your attorney understands how to coordinate both claims, including the workers' compensation lien that may be asserted against your personal injury claim.

 Insurance companies will have their investigators at the construction site immediately following an accident.
-Acting fast to retain competent legal counsel is the only way to ensure your rights are protected.
+Acting fast to retain competent legal counsel is the key way to have your rights guarded.
 Let our experienced construction accident lawyers in Chicago fight on your behalf.
-After more than two decades as a firm, we have helped more than 25,000 clients and recovered over $750,000,000.
+After more than two decades as a firm, our Chicago construction accident attorneys have helped more than 50,000 clients and recovered over $1,000,000,000.

-If you have suffered a construction site accident please contact Leonard Law Group at (312) 487-2513to discuss the merits of your claim.
-The faster you act the more likely a thorough investigation can be conducted before evidence is removed or altered.
+If you have suffered a construction site accident please contact our Chicago construction accident lawyer at (312) 487-2513 to discuss the merits of your claim.
+The faster you act, the more likely a thorough investigation can be conducted before evidence is removed or altered.

 Reporting your injury is your responsibility.
-If you fail to report your accident to your employer they have the right to deny you Workers' Compensation coverage for any medical treatment or missed work.
+If you fail to report your accident to your employer, they have the right to deny you workers' compensation coverage for any medical treatment or missed work.
 Even if you don't believe the injury is serious or will need medical attention, you should always report any injury at work to your employer.
+Timely reporting not only protects your legal rights but also initiates the necessary procedural steps for securing medical and financial assistance.

-Your employer is then responsible for taking steps to file a claim with the Workers' Compensation insurance company.
+Your employer is then responsible for taking steps to file a claim with the workers' compensation insurance company.
 If you believe that your claim has been delayed or has not been submitted by your employer, you should reach out to our firm today.
-We can help get you the compensation you deserve.
+We can help you pursue the compensation you deserve.

 Construction site accidents often arise from unsafe steel erection, crane accidents, ladder and roof falls, equipment failures, and scaffolding accidents.
 A thorough investigation of the construction site is crucial to determine what caused or contributed to the injuries, and who is responsible.